friessssss/bootCAN/README.md

 2. **Configure Message**: Set ID, DLC, data bytes, and transmission type
 3. **Send**: Click "Send" for one-time transmission or "Start Periodic" for repeated messages
 4. **Monitor**: Transmitted messages appear in the Message Viewer with "TX" direction

+### Signal Plotting

+**Real-time Plotting:**
+1. Switch to the **Plot** tab in the toolbar
+2. Click "Add Signal" to open the signal selector
+3. Search and select signals to plot (multi-select with checkboxes)
+4. Signals will plot in real-time as messages arrive
+5. Use controls to pause, clear data, or adjust time window

+**Trace File Plotting:**
+1. Switch to the **Plot** tab
+2. Load DBC/SYM files for the channels used in the trace
+3. Select signals to plot using "Add Signal"
+4. Click "Import Trace" and select a TRC or CSV file
+5. Progress bars show file loading and signal decoding progress
+6. Chart displays all selected signals with interactive cursor

+**Plot Controls:**
+- **Time Window**: Adjust view window (10s, 20s, 30s, 60s, 5min, 10min, All)
+- **Pause/Resume**: Pause real-time updates to inspect data
+- **Clear Data**: Clear all plotted data
+- **Cursor**: Hover to see interpolated values at any time point

 ### Trace Management